No. 41 Squadron RAF: History

-First World War ( 1916–1919)
+First World War (1916–1919)

-No. 41 Squadron Royal Flying Corps (RFC) was formed at Fort Rowner, Gosport, in mid April 1916, with a nucleus of men from No. 28 Squadron RFC.
+No. 41 Squadron Royal Flying Corps (RFC) was formed at Fort Rowner, Gosport, in early April 1916, with a nucleus of men from No. 28 Squadron RFC.
 However, on 22 May 1916, the squadron was disbanded again when it was re-numbered 'No. 27 Reserve Squadron RFC'.

 No. 41 Squadron was re-formed on 14 July 1916 with a nucleus of men from No. 27 Reserve Squadron, and equipped with the Vickers F.B.5 Gun Bus and Airco D.H.2 Scout.
 These were replaced in early September 1916 with the Royal Aircraft Factory F.E.8, and it was these aircraft which the squadron took on their deployment to France on 15 October 1916.
 Eighteen aircraft departed Gosport for the 225 mi flight to Saint-Omer, but only twelve actually made it, the others landing elsewhere with technical problems.
 The twelve pilots spent a week at Saint-Omer before moving to Abeele, where the ground crews reached them by road, and the remaining six pilots by rail, minus their aircraft.

 The F.E.8 was already obsolete as a pure fighter, and the squadron used theirs mainly for ground attack.
 On 24 January 1917, the squadron claimed its first victories.
 These fell to Sergeant Pilot Cecil Tooms, who himself was killed in action only four hours later.
 While equipped with the F.E.8, the squadron participated in the Battle of Arras (April–May 1917) and the Battle of Messines (June 1917).
 By this time, the unit had become the last 'pusher' fighter squadron in the RFC.
 In July 1917, the squadron was re-equipped with the Airco DH.5 fighter, which proved disappointing; in October 1917, the squadron finally received the Royal Aircraft Factory S.E.5a fighter, with which they were equipped for the duration of the war.

 The squadron provided distinguished service in the Battle of Cambrai (November 1917), and subsequently in the German spring offensive (March 1918), and the Battle of Amiens (August 1918).
 The squadron claimed its final victory of the war two days prior to the cessation of hostilities.
 In the aftermath, the unit was reduced to a cadre of just sixteen men on 7 February 1919, and returned to the United Kingdom.
 Their new base was RAF Tangmere, West Sussex, but they were moved to RAF Croydon, Surrey, in early October, and formally disbanded on 31 December 1919.

-During the war, some seventeen flying aces served with No. 41 Squadron, including: